Dereham: Sport and leisure

-An area of former railway and industrial land close to the town's station now serves as the location for a number of sports and leisure facilities.
+An area of former railway and industrial land, close to the town's station, now serves as the location for a number of sports and leisure facilities.
 The Dereham Leisure Centre, built on the old railway locomotive depot, has a swimming pool, gym, dance and sports facilities.
-Open air tennis courts, children's play equipment and a skate park are provided on the nearby Dereham recreation Ground.
+Open air tennis courts, children's play equipment and a skate park are provided on the nearby Dereham recreation ground.
 Strikes also operate a ten-pin bowling alley on the site.

 Dereham has a non-League football club, Dereham Town, who play at Aldiss Park.
-As of the 2022–23 season, the team plays in the Northern Premier League Division One Midlands.
+As of the 2024–25 season, the team plays in the Eastern Counties League Premier Division.

 Dereham Town FC run the Dereham Education and Soccer Academy (DESA), a partnership between Northgate High School Sixth Form College and the football club.
-The programme allows students to follow a Level 3 BTEC in Sport alongside A levels and/or GCSE Maths and English retakes while also being part of a football academy.
+The programme allows students to follow a Level 3 BTEC in Sport, alongside A levels and/or GCSE Maths and English retakes while also being part of a football academy.
 Graduates of DESA include Colchester United midfielder Luke Hannant and Swindon Town left-back Frazer Blake-Tracy.

 Dereham Rugby Club, based on Moorgate Road, play in the Woodfordes League.

 Dereham Cricket Club was formed in 1856.
 It plays home games at its ground on Norwich Road.
 Dereham Hockey Club is based nearby on Greenfield Road.

-In August each year, Dereham hosts a 5K race on a two-lap course around the town.
-The race is organised by Dereham Runners.
+In August each year, Dereham hosts a 5K race on a two-lap course around the town, which is organised by Dereham Runners.
 The first race was held in 2011.

 Dereham featured on the 2012 Tour of Britain cycle race route during the first stage from Ipswich to the Norfolk Showground.
-The race entered the town from the Swanton Morley direction passing along Theatre Street, the Market Place and Norwich Street before leaving town via Norwich Road and heading towards Mattishall.
+The race entered the town from the Swanton Morley direction passing along Theatre Street, the Market Place and Norwich Street, before leaving town via Norwich Road and heading towards Mattishall.

 A footpath from the town links with the Wensum Way at Gressenhall.
 This links to the Marriott's Way long-distance path to Norwich and Wroxham, and the Nar Valley Way to King's Lynn.

-Neatherd Moor is an Urban Greenspace to the northeast of the town.
+Neatherd Moor is an Urban Greenspace to the north-east of the town.
 It was designated as a County Wildlife Site in 2013.

 Historically, the moor was used for grazing and sourcing raw materials until the early 1800s.
 Today it is used by walkers and joggers and has a modern children's play area.